-- 1. have a major leading to teacher certification. - 2. have earned at least 30 semester hours. - 3. have achieved at least an overall 2.5 GPA for all majors except Communication Disorders, which requires a 3.0 GPA and Art Education, which requires a 2.75 GPA. - 4. have passed both parts of the Regents' Testing Program (or exemption-SAT or ACT). - 5. have passed Praxis I (or exemption-SAT, ACT, GRE, or CLAST).
+- 1. have a major leading to teacher certification. - 2. have earned at least 30 semester hours. - 3. have achieved at least an overall 2.5 GPA for all majors except Communication Disorders, which requires a 3.0 GPA and Art Education, which requires a 2.75 GPA - have passed both parts of the Regents' Testing Program (or exemption-SAT or ACT). - 5. have passed GACE I (or exemption-SAT, ACT, GRE, or CLAST).
 Exemption scores are available on the College of Education website. - 6. successful completion of appropriate "2999" course. - 7. have completed a criminal background check. - 8. have professional liability insurance.

 Each teacher education program has a "2999" course (ACED 2999, ARED 2999, COMD 2999, ECED 2999, FLED 2999, KSPE 2999, MGED 2999, MUE 2999, SEED 2999, and SPEC 2999).
 The title of this course is "Entry to the Education Profession."
 The "2999" course is required of all teacher education majors as well as certification students; the course is a prerequisite to the professional education course work in all teacher education programs.
+Students should enroll in the appropriate "2999" course the semester following the successful completion of 30 hours.
+Students should continue to enroll in the appropriate "2999" course each semester until an "S" grade is achieved.